ZurichMedTech/s4l-manual/docs/overview/dashboard/projects.md

 ## Projects Tab

 Each card listed in the ```PROJECTS``` tab represents a simulation project that belongs to you or is shared with you.
-The user needs to click on the card and then click the ```OPEN``` button on the project details window to open the project.
+The user needs to click on the card and then click the ```Open``` button on the project details window to open the project.

 ### Project Details